Israeli minister prays at flashpoint holy site as officials say 27 aid-seekers killed in Gaza

 Two hospitals in southern and central Gaza reported receiving bodies from routes leading to the Israeli-backed Gaza Humanitarian Foundation aid sites, including 11 killed in the Teina area while trying to reach a distribution point in Khan Younis.

-Three Palestinian eyewitnesses, including one traveling through Teina, told The Associated Press that shootings occurred on the routes, which are in military zones secured by Israeli forces.
-They said they saw soldiers open fire on hungry crowds advancing toward troops.
+Three Palestinian eyewitnesses, including one traveling through Teina, told The Associated Press they saw soldiers open fire on the routes, which are in military zones secured by Israeli forces.
+Israel's military said it was not aware of casualties as a result of its gunfire near aid sites in the south.

 GHF says its armed contractors have only used pepper spray or fired warning shots to prevent deadly crowding.
 Israel’s military has said it only fires warning shots.
 Both claim the death tolls have been exaggerated.

-Israel’s military did not immediately respond to questions about Sunday's reported fatalities but said it was reviewing the Red Crescent's claim.
-GHF's media office said there was no gunfire “near or at our sites.”
+GHF's media office said Sunday there was no gunfire “near or at our sites.”

 More deaths from hunger

-Meanwhile, Gaza's Health Ministry said six more Palestinian adults died of malnutrition-related causes over the past 24 hours, bringing the malnutrition-related death toll among adults to 82 over the five weeks that the ministry has counted such deaths.
+Gaza's Health Ministry said six more Palestinian adults died of malnutrition-related causes over the past 24 hours, bringing the malnutrition-related death toll among adults to 82 over the five weeks that such deaths have been counted.
 Malnutrition-related deaths are not included in the ministry’s count of war casualties.

-Ninety-three children have also died of malnutrition-related causes since the war began, the ministry said.
+Ninety-three children have died of malnutrition-related causes since the war began, the ministry said.

 Israel has taken steps in the past week to increase the flow of food into Gaza, saying 1,200 aid trucks have entered while hundreds of pallets have been airdropped, but U.N. and relief groups say conditions have not improved.
 The U.N. has said 500 to 600 trucks a day are needed.